juxor/afaq/markdown/secG5.md

 privilege a hook with which to filch from labour's pockets.
 Every man who gets rich thereby makes his neighbours poor.
 The better off one is, the worse the rest are . . .
-Labour's Deficit is precisely equal to the Capitalist's Efficit.
+Labour's Deficit is precisely equal to the Capitalist's Efficit. _

->
+> _"Now, Socialism wants to change all this.
+Socialism says . . . that no man

-> "Now, Socialism wants to change all this.
-Socialism says . . . that no man shall be able to add to his riches except by labour; that is adding to his riches by his labour alone no man makes another man poorer; that on the contrary every man this adding to his riches makes every other man richer; . .
+shall be able to add to his riches except by labour; that is adding to his riches by his labour alone no man makes another man poorer; that on the contrary every man thus adding to his riches makes every other man richer; . .
 . that every increase in capital in the hands of the labourer tends, in the absence of legal monopoly, to put more products, better products, cheaper products, and a greater variety of products within the reach of every man who